April 28, 2026 • 7 min read

 Does Swipewipe track you?

-As of April 28, 2026, Swipewipe's App Store privacy label says data may be used to track you across other companies' apps and websites.
+As of June 11, 2026, Swipewipe's U.S. App Store privacy label says identifiers, usage data, and other data may be used to track you across other companies' apps and websites.

 Is Swipewipe safe for deleting photos without mistakes?